 Initial Consultation Prior to Rhinoplasty Surgery

-At your initial consultation, Dr. Kaufman and you will carefully discuss your aesthetic concerns, and define a tailored plan to improve the cosmetic appearance of your nose and face.
+At your initial consultation, your doctor and you will carefully discuss your aesthetic concerns, and define a tailored plan to improve the cosmetic appearance of your nose and face.
 Your goals and expectations will be carefully considered and clarified.
 It is important to be specific with your concerns and define what successful outcomes will be.
 Your medical history will be reviewed in detail, and a physical examination will be conducted.
-Dr. Kaufman will then advise you which rhinoplasty surgery technique is best for you.
+Your doctor will then advise you which rhinoplasty surgery technique is best for you.

 Preparation for Rhinoplasty Surgery

 Physical and mental preparation is needed for cosmetic and reconstructive nose surgery.
 Your doctor may request that you visit your private medical doctor and other specialists such as an ENT or allergist for a check-up and for any necessary lab work and radiology exams.
 Precise preoperative instructions will be reviewed, and all necessary prescriptions will be given to you in advance of your rhinoplasty surgery.
 You will be instructed to avoid smoking, blood thinning medications, and all aspirin, aspirin-containing products, and anti-inflammatory products (Advil® or ibuprofen, and Aleve®) at least ten days before surgery.
 In order to promote optimal healing, a complete and comprehensive preoperative instructions will be provided for you, detailing which medications to avoid, and which vitamins , minerals, and homeopathic preparations are ok to take prior to and after cosmetic nose surgery.